Starwarsfan2099/starwarsfan2099.github.io/_posts/2021-02-23-millionaire-calculator.md

 ![Before 2](https://starwarsfan2099.github.io/public/2021-02-23/before2.jpg){:.shadow}
 {: refdef}

-These are pictures of the machine when it was picked up.
-This machine came from Warranton, Virginia, before that it was bought from an estate sale relatively close by.
-The machine was working via the crank, but it was very tight.
-The power cord was mostly and other wiring was in pretty bad shape.
+These are pictures taken of the machine when it was picked up.
+The calculator it's self was on the stand backwards.
+It was working via the crank, but it was very tight.
+The power cord was mostly gone and other wiring was in pretty bad shape and was completely redone.
+A century of dust, oil, and dried grease were thoroughly cleaned from the outer and inner parts of the machine, and then it was reassembled.

 {:refdef: style="text-align: center;"}
 ![Before 3](https://starwarsfan2099.github.io/public/2021-02-23/before3.jpg){:.shadow}